Pre-Med & Pre-Health Career Preparation

 - The Program Directors write a joint recommendation letter for medical school and other professional schools admissions.
 They also write a letter of good standing at the end of the Fall semester for students already in the admissions cycle.

-- The CAM program runs the CAM Career Seminar Series.
+- BGE runs the Career Development Programs.
 In addition, students can also attend events provided by the undergraduate pre-med group on campus.

 - Workshops on MCAT preparation are offered based on student interest.
 We also offer an extensive library of MCAT prep books for borrowing in the CAM program library.